 That 60-page report is the perfect example of a large piece of content being broken down into smaller, more consumable pieces of content to reach a wider audience and attract new eyes.
 But even the above example can be taken a step further.
 With careful planning, these large pieces of content can become the foundations of your marketing campaigns.
 We call them content pillars.

-Basically, it’s a big piece of content that you can turn into many little pieces of content to fuel all those channels you’re currently struggling to fill.
-By focusing your attention on creating a single content pillar, it’s easy to break that finished piece into blog posts, infographics, videos, emails, social media updates and more to attract different kinds of buyers through different channels.
+Basically, it’s a large piece of content that you can turn into many smaller pieces of content to fuel all those channels you’re currently struggling to fill.
+By focusing your attention on creating a single content pillar, it’s easy to break that finished piece into blog posts, infographics, videos, emails, social media updates, and more, to attract different kinds of buyers through different channels.

 Planning for Efficiency

 Let’s use an eBook as an example.
-Normally, you’d want to conduct interviews with thought leaders to get their feedback on the topics you’re covering in the eBook.
-You’ll also write text that expands upon specific ideas and includes best practices and how-tos.
+Normally, you’d want to conduct interviews with thought leaders to get their feedback on the topics you’re covering.
+You’ll also write text that expands upon specific ideas and includes best practices and how-to’s.
 Maybe you’ll collect data to back up those claims and create an infographic to be featured in the eBook.

 Whew!
 That’s already a lot of work, isn’t it?
 Well, before you dive in, let’s think how you could turn each of tasks into content gold mines.

 When you conduct interviews, why not hire a videographer to capture their answers on tape?
 Then, not only can you use their answers to inform the text portion of your eBook, but you can create videos around specific themes covered in the eBook to further promote your content and present your organization as a thought leader.
-You can also write a blog post on each video to produce, which you can then share via all your social channels.
+You can also write a blog post on each video produced, which you can then share on social media.
 The relevant blog posts and videos can also be incorporated into your marketing automation campaigns.

-Already, from just one piece of an eBook, you have tons of derivative pieces filling up your blog, social, and marketing automation channels.
-Also, you’re reaching buyers with different formats, and can test which work best for your audience to further improve outreach in the future.
-The same goes for the text and infographic.
+From just one piece of an eBook, you have tons of derivative pieces filling up your blog, social, and marketing automation channels.
+You’re also reaching buyers with different formats, and can test which work best for your audience to further improve outreach in the future.
+The same goes for text in an infographic.
 Splice the text into different sections and turn them into blog posts and emails.
 Pitch the infographic for syndication, or write a guest post about it on an influential site that caters to your target audience.